 Just select the permissions that you want for your files and hit the Calculate button.
+The permissions are displayed under the calculate button.

 Once you have the file permissions in absolute or symbolic mode, you can use the chmod command to change the file permission.
 Refer to these chmod command examples if you are not familiar with this command.